Augmentations, annuli, and Alexander polynomials

+Theorem \ref{T:Alex Aug}\footnote{See Remark \ref{NgAlexander} for a reference to earlier work by Ng showing that one can obtain the Alexander polynomial from knot contact homology.} is proved in Section \ref{sec:main proof}.

+\begin{remark} The integrals in \eqref{Alex from Aug 1} and \eqref{Alex from Aug 2} should be interpreted as taking an anti-derivative in the variable $p$.
+More explicitly, they are functions given by

+respectively, for a suitable constant $C$.
+One can impose a normalization of the Alexander polynomial (for example $|\Delta_K(1)|=1$) by a suitable choice of $C$.
+(The indeterminate constant $C$ has its origin in the proof of Theorem \ref{Alex F general}, where an annulus counting function $\An_{M_K}(e^p)$ is expressed as an indefinite integral $\int \partial_p \An_{M_K}(e^p) dp$.) \end{remark}

-where \eqref{Alex from Aug 2} holds provided $\partial_x \Aug_K |_{(x,t) = (0,0)} \neq 0$. \end{theorem} Theorem \ref{T:Alex Aug} is proved in Section \ref{sec:main proof}.
-The proof uses several cobordisms of moduli spaces of holomorphic curves.
+The proof of Theorem \ref{T:Alex Aug} uses several cobordisms of moduli spaces of holomorphic curves.
 The starting point for the argument is Theorem \ref{T:Alex zeta tau} below.
 It interprets a dynamical formula for the Alexander polynomial of a knot $K\subset \R^3$, consisting of counts of gradient flow lines and loops in the knot complement, in terms of holomorphic annuli and strips in $T^*\R^3$.
 See \cite{MilnorDuality,FriedHomological,HutchingsLee} for the dynamical formula, and Section \ref{ssec:MorseAlex} for an alternative Morse-theoretic proof.
-Let $\Md$ denote a shift of the exact Lagrangian knot complement along a generic closed 1-form representing a generator of the first cohomology.
+Let $\Md$ denote a shift of the exact Lagrangian knot complement along a generic closed 1-form representing a generator of the first cohomology $H^{1}(M_{K})$.
 The following result is proved in Section \ref{ssec:annuli} using flow tree techniques from \cite{EkholmFlowTrees}. \begin{theorem} Let $K\subset \R^3$ be a knot.
-For any almost complex structure on $T^{\ast}\R^{3}$ agreeing with the standard almost complex structure along the zero-section $\R^{3}$ and for all sufficiently small shifts, the Alexander polynomial of $K$ can be written as
+For any almost complex structure on $T^{\ast}\R^{3}$ agreeing with the standard almost complex structure along the zero-section $\R^{3}$ and for all sufficiently small shifts of $M_{K}$ to $M_{K}^{\delta}$, the Alexander polynomial of $K$ can be written as

-where $\zeta_{\rm{an}}(e^p)$ is the exponential of a generating function of holomorphic annuli in $T^*\R^3$ stretching from $\R^3$ to $\Md$ and $\tau_{\rm{str}}(e^p)$ counts holomorphic strips between $\R^3$ and $\Md$. \end{theorem}
+where $\zeta_{\rm{an}}(e^p)$ is the exponential of a generating function of holomorphic annuli in $T^*\R^3$ stretching from $\R^3$ to $\Md$, and $\tau_{\rm{str}}(e^p)$ counts holomorphic strips between $\R^3$ and $\Md$. \end{theorem}